 12. How will school prepare my child for joining Totnes St John’s or moving to the next stage of education?

 We offer enhanced transition into school for any children with additional needs, and work alongside our pre-school providers to ensure this works effectively, this might include extra visits to school, team around the child meetings, pre-prepared booklets or photo stories.

 At transfer to secondary school we aim to do the same and to start as early as possible in trying to ensure this transition is smooth for everyone, this is particularly important for those children with special needs.

 13. What training have the staff supporting children with special educational needs, had or are currently having?

 - All staff in Foundation stage, KS1 and lower KS2 have been trained in Sounds Write.

-- The SENDCo and SEMH TA have undergone training to manage children with Autism Spectrum and children who have insecure attachments.
-They are also both THRIVE trained and we are currently training three more LSA’s in this approach.
+- The SENDCo and Pastoral Support Lead TA have undergone training to manage children with Autism Spectrum and children who have insecure attachments.
+They are also both THRIVE trained, we have three additional trained in Thrive and are currently training two more LSA’s in this approach.

 - We have a continued professional development programme for all staff responsive to current needs of pupils and changes in practice and procedure.

 - Our SENDCo regular attends conferences and updates provided by Babcock LDP.